 This plant can either be a shrub or small tree based on growing conditions and the cultivar chosen.
-Heights can be anywhere from 4 to 30 feet tall.
-The glossy green leaves are oval and up to 1 inch long, featuring fine-toothed margins.
+Heights can be anywhere from four to 30 feet tall.
+The glossy green leaves are oval, up to one inch long, and feature fine-toothed margins.
 The tooths on the margin may be pointed or rounded.

 Each plant produces little white male or female flowers in the spring, though only the females will bear fruit—small berries that are usually red but sometimes yellow.
 The berries work well to add winter interest and provide food for birds and other wildlife.
 The berries also, unfortunately, make this plant attractive for browsing by white-tailed deer.